folke/todo-comments.nvim/README.md

     exclude = {}, -- list of file types to exclude highlighting },
-  -- list of named colors where we try to extract the guifg from the -- list of hilight groups or use the hex color if hl not found as a fallback colors = {
+  -- list of named colors where we try to extract the guifg from the -- list of highlight groups or use the hex color if hl not found as a fallback colors = {
     error = { "DiagnosticError", "ErrorMsg", "#DC2626" },
     warning = { "DiagnosticWarning", "WarningMsg", "#FBBF24" },